OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             self.add('paraboloid', Paraboloid())

-Here you will make an instance of the *Paraboloid* component that you created above and give it the name *paraboloid.* Similarly you will create an instance of the CONMIN driver and give it the name *driver.* The top-level driver (i.e. the outermost driver in a model with nested drivers) is always given the name "driver".
-As with other class members, these are now accessible in the ``OptimizationUnconstrained`` assembly via ``self.paraboloid`` and ``self.driver``.
+Here you will make an instance of the *Paraboloid* component that you created above and give it the name *paraboloid.* Similarly you will create an instance of CONMINdriver and give it the name *driver.* It will be the root of the iteration hierarchy for our class.
+As with other class members,
+these are now accessible in the ``OptimizationUnconstrained`` assembly via ``self.paraboloid`` and ``self.driver``.

-Next, the CONMIN driver needs to be told what to run.
+Next, the CONMINdriver needs to be told what to run.
 Every driver has a *Workflow* that contains a list of the components that the driver tells to run.
 We can add the *Paraboloid* component to the driver's workflow by using its *add* function.